Akagami-7/scientific-literature-explorer/README.md

 Users upload research papers in PDF format.

 The system:
-- Reads the PDF
-- Extracts the text content
+- Extracts text from the PDF
+- Cleans formatting
+- Preserves page level references

 **Tools used:**
-- `pdfplumber`
+- `PyPDF2`

 ### 2. Split Text into Chunks
 Research papers are very long, so the text is split into smaller parts.

-- Each chunk is about 300–500 words
+- Each meaningful chunk is about 800–1200 characters
-- Each chunk keeps details like:
-  - Paper title
-  - Authors
-  - Section name
+- Very small or irrelevant lines are ignored

 This helps in tracking where the information came from.

 ### 3. Create Embeddings
-Each text chunk is converted into numbers called embeddings.
+Each text chunk is converted into vector representation called embeddings.

 - These embeddings represent the meaning of the text
 - Similar text has similar embeddings